ROCK ART CENTRE "ALBERTO I OF MONACO" IN PUENTE VIESGO

 Nearby cultural destinations:

-The historical and artistic heritage of this area is very scattered.
-The architectural ensembles of Vega de Pas and Esles, which reflect the characteristics of the popular houses of these valleys, and the Palacio de Soñanes, in Villacarriedo, stand out.
+The historical and artistic heritage of the Pas Valley area is diverse and picturesque.
+Highlights include the architectural ensembles of Vega de Pas and Esles, which reflect the characteristics of the traditional houses found in these valleys, the Baroque palace of Soñanes in Villacarriedo, and the nearby Romanesque church of Castañeda.

 Nearby natural destinations:

-It is advisable to visit the landscapes of the “cabañas pasiegas”, which are scattered throughout the landscape of the Pasiegos valleys.
-The three Villas Pasiegas are: San Pedro del Romeral, Vega de Pas and San Roque de Riomiera where you can enjoy manicured meadows, although created by man’s hand over the centuries, they are just another attribute of an ecosystem in which nature and traditional ways of life are highly integrated.
-The Miera valley, with narrow gorges carved out of the rock by the river, is the most enclosed in the region, and at its head is a glacial cirque.
-The native forest with- hazel, ash, chestnut, oak – is rather reduced in favour of meadows.
+We recommend visiting the natural landscapes of the ‘Pasiega huts’, which are scattered throughout the Pasiega valleys.
+The three Pasiega villages are: San Pedro del Romeral, Vega de Pas and San Roque de Riomiera, where you can enjoy carefully maintained meadows which, although created by human hands over the centuries, are simply another feature of an ecosystem in which nature and traditional ways of life are closely intertwined.
+The Miera Valley, with narrow gorges carved into the rock by the river, is the most enclosed in the region, and at its head lies a glacial cirque.
+The native woodland—with hazel, ash, chestnut and oak trees—has been significantly reduced in favour of the meadows.
+Furthermore, not far from Puente Viesgo lies the Cabárceno Nature Park, which is home to wildlife from all over the world in a spectacular natural setting.

 Accommodations (Tourism Website):